Ellen White’s Visions and Prophecies

 Her proclamations about the future came true

 You are probably wanting to know whether or not Ellen White’s predictions came true.
 Though many of her visions did not contain predictions, those that did pass this test.
-For example, she prophesied:
+Here are a few things she prophesied:

 - the spread and popularity of modern spiritualism.10